Great Siege of Malta: Aftermath

 The number of casualties is in as much dispute as the number of invaders.
 Balbi gives 35,000 Turkish deaths, Bosio 30,000 casualties (including sailors).
 Several other sources give about 25,000.
 The knights lost a third of their number, and Malta lost a third of its inhabitants.
 Birgu and Senglea were essentially leveled.
 Still, 6,000 defenders had managed to withstand a siege of more than four months in the hot summer, despite enduring a bombardment of some 130,000 cannonballs.

 Jean de Valette, Grand Master of the Knights of Malta, had a key influence in the victory against the Ottomans with his example and his ability to encourage and hold people together.
 This example had a major impact, bringing together the kings of Europe in an alliance against the previously seemingly invincible Ottomans; the result was the vast union of forces against the Ottomans at the Battle of Lepanto six years later.
 Such was the gratitude of Europe for the knights' heroic defence that money soon began pouring into the island, allowing de Valette to construct a fortified city, Valletta, on Mt.
 Sciberras.
 His intent was to deny the position to any future enemies.
-De Valette himself died in Buskett in a hunting accident next to the Verdala Palaces in 1568.

 In literature, historical fiction and popular culture

 In the 2025 "Dad's Red Cap" episode of the BBC sitcom Here We Go, which was filmed in Malta, the siege is the subject of a repeated monologue by Paul.

+In the video game Age of Empires III (2005) the first mission of the campaign mode the player plays out the Siege of Malta and its relieve.